hiimgabe/philosophers/README.md

 ## Objective
-Simulation of a dinner between philosophers with the help of threads and mutexes.<br>
+Simulation of a dinner between philosophers using threads and mutexes.<br>

 ## Rules
 Each philosopher is a thread.<br>